-Characteristic Description of Restriction Prevalence in Mainland Chinese Companies Non-Chinese Examples of all multiple voting shares into OSOV shares if holders of multiple voting shares vote for it. (approval by majority of multiple voting shareholders) Groupon (approval by 66.6% of multiple voting shareholders) Sunset clause A requirement for the conversion of multiple voting shares into OSOV shares at a particular future date.
-None Groupon (conversion into OSOV shares after five years 10)
+Characteristic Description of Restriction Prevalence in Mainland Chinese Companies Non-Chinese Examples Minimum threshold of shares outstanding One company (Mindray Medical) requires conversion of its multiple voting shares into OSOV shares if the number of those shares outstanding falls below 20% of total share capital.
+One of 30 companies (Mindray Medical) LinkedIn, Zynga (conversion below minimum 10% of share capital threshold) Vote of shareholders A requirement for the conversion of all multiple voting shares into OSOV shares if holders of multiple voting shares vote for it.
+None Facebook (approval by majority of multiple voting shareholders) Groupon (approval by 66.6% of multiple voting shareholders) Sunset clause A requirement for the conversion of multiple voting shares into OSOV shares at a particular future date.
+None Groupon (conversion into OSOV shares after five years 12)

-6.4 Possible Additional Restrictions for Hong Kong Listed Shares with WVR Structures a.a requirement for warnings in all corporate communications;
+Possible Additional Restrictions for Hong Kong Listed Shares with WVR Structures